 Can a game of cat and mouse be played in a single room?
 If so, then it would be called Misery, and it’s perfect for a night in with a nice glass of brandy.

 #6 Ghost Story (1981)

 Once a month, the Chowder Society puts on their tuxedos and gather together to tell each other ghost stories over drinks late into the night, but the four men who are members share a secret from their past that haunts them more than any story could.

 Ghost Story had one of the most amazing casts.
 Douglas Fairbanks, Jr., Melvyn Douglas, Fred Astaire, John Houseman, and Patricia Neal were some of the most respected actors in the world in 1981.
 They were “Old Hollywood” and added a sense of dignity and legitimacy to the film while younger stars Craig Wasson and Alice Krige brought youthful vigor and sensuality.

 The cold snows and whistling winds of New England were vibrant in the film and the story, based on the novel by Peter Straub, is terrifying.

 A controversial film when it was first released, Silent Night, Deadly Night centers on a young man who grew up in an orphanage under the abusive control of the Mother Superior in charge.
 A great deal of his childhood trauma centers on Santa Claus, but who would have guessed that dressing him up as the jolly Christmas elf would turn him into a homicidal maniac?

 Starring the hunky Robert Brian Wilson, the film spawned a franchise with four sequels.

-So there’s my list of films that are perfect for a winter’s night!
+So there’s my list of winter horror films!
 Let us know your picks in the comments!